 Part of dealing with the condition is learning to accept the new identity of your loved one and to get to grips with their new behaviour.
 One of the biggest challenges will be to communicate effectively with them.
-People with dementia often have trouble finding the right words to use and sometimes use substitutes that make no sense.
+People with dementia may have trouble finding the right words to use and sometimes use substitutes that make no sense.
 Your counsellor will work with you to develop better ways of communicating, which may include:

 - Speaking clearly and slowly.

 - Waiting a moment and repeat if there is no response.

 - Using miming gestures to act out what you mean.

 You can also learn to interpret how your loved one is feeling and what they need by paying closer attention to their behaviours.

 Dementia doesn't just affect the person experiencing it.
 It can also impact the mental health of their friends and family.
 The responsibility of being a carer, the grief of losing a loved one and the fear and anxiety of a future infinitely different to the one you imagined, can lead to a number of mental health problems including:

 Follow the links to find out more about each of these conditions and how counselling can help.

 With the right counsellor, you could vastly improve the quality of your own life and in turn, the quality of care received by the person with dementia.
 For those with very early signs of dementia, counselling can help you deal with any fear and anxiety.
 It can also help those living with the condition put measures in place to ensure they get the right care and support in the future.

 What should I be looking for in a counsellor or psychotherapist?